Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 Regardless of the training method deployed, there are a few model types that users can train using the ML-Agents Toolkit.
-This is due to the flexibility in defining agent observations, which can include vector, ray cast and visual observations.
+This is due to the flexibility in defining agent observations, which include vector, ray cast and visual observations.
 You can learn more about how to instrument an agent's observation in the [Designing Agents](Learning-Environment-Design-Agents.md) guide.